 Parotid Surgery Guidelines

-Four Weeks Prior & Four Weeks Following Surgery
+Four Weeks Prior & Four Weeks Following Surgery, The instructions should be followed closely as listed below

 - Pre-op testing must be completed.
 You will need to have the following tests: Chem 7, CBC, PT, PTT, EKG, Chest x-ray (age 45 and above, accepted up to 6 months prior to surgery)